KevinKra/Notes/certifications/aws/developer/resource2.md

 - What happens when you declare a secondary index for your table?
 - Can you create a secondary index for your table after the table has been already created?
 - What is the difference between a global secondary index and a local secondary index?
-- What is the default quota limit for a table's **global secondary index**?
+- What is the default quota limit for **global secondary indexes** on a table?
-- What is the default quota limit for a table's **local secondary index**?
+- What is the default quota limit for **local secondary indexes** on a table?
 - Every index belongs to a table, what is this table called?
 - When creating an index, which table elements need to be projected from the base table to the index?
 - At a minimum, DynamoDB projects which attributes from the base table to the index?
 - Are DynamoDB streams required or optional?
-- Do DynamoDB stream events appear in the ordered they occurred?
+- Do DynamoDB stream events appear in the order they occurred?
 - Each event on a stream is represented by what?
-- For a table with a stream, what happens when a new event is added to the table?
+- For a table with a stream, what happens when a new item is added to the table?
-- For a table with a stream, what happens when an event is updated?
+- For a table with a stream, what happens when an item is updated?
-- For a table with a stream, what happens when a new event is deleted from the table?
+- For a table with a stream, what happens when a new item is deleted from the table?
 - Each stream record contains what core pieces of data?
-- What is the lifespan for a stream record?
+- What is the lifespan of a stream record?
 - Streams can be used together with what service to build event-driven architecture when events of interest appear in a stream?
 - Can streams help enable data replication in, and across, AWS regions?
 - Can streams be used for data analysis and producing materialized views with tools like Kineses?